inura-perera/Evil-Twin/README.md

   - Configurable for both 2.4GHz and 5GHz Wi-Fi bands (depending on hardware).
   - Support for multiple network modes: Access Point, Router, and Bridge.
   #### Added Feature
-  - Evil Twin Detection using Machine Learinng befor connect to Wi-Fi Network
+  - Evil Twin Detection using Machine Learning before connect to Wi-Fi Network

 **Check the custom files in the `RaspAP` folder.
 To configure raspap system.**